nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ACTIVITY SECTION A): Architecture Vision:

-1. EA to review info in the Engagement Planner/BRIDGE EA regarding Customer and Engagement documentation.
+1. Objective: EA to review info in the Engagement Planner/BRIDGE EA regarding Customer and Engagement documentation.
 If something is incorrect, the EA should be able to modify or Set and ALERT in the BRIDGE EA.

-2. SAP Rating should be FLAG for this customer engagement by the EA based on the following categories (this is a dynamic rating):
+2. Objective: SAP Rating should be FLAG for this customer engagement by the EA based on the following categories (this is a dynamic rating):

     o	RED: Customer is Globally escalated.
 Customer has VERY HIGH sensitivity based on Political reasons…..Others????